Summation of Alternating Currents

 The arithmetic sum of the instantaneous values is not only dependent on the amount, but also the sign of the individual currents, so that for the summation the polarity of the current sources must be considered.
 With alternating currents of the same direction of energy flow, the polarity is related to the secondary terminals S1 (k) and S2 (l) of the current transformer.

-Waveform of the total current
+Waveform of the Total Current

 When summing equal frequency sinusoidal currents, the curve of iS has the form of a sinusoidal curve, with currents of unequal frequency the waveform of the total current i is no longer sinusoidal.